furrykef/dkdasm/README.md

 There is very little that DK3's audio hardware can't do that DK can.
 The 2A03 is designed to output square and triangle waves, but it can use the DPCM counter register as a 7-bit DAC.
 One of the few advantages DK has over DK3 is its DAC is 8-bit, but its sound output is so heavily filtered that the quality isn't really any higher.

 Each 2A03 in Donkey Kong 3 has 8 KB ROM and 512 bytes of RAM.

+As with controller reads on the NES, this hardware has a bug where reads from the I/O port may be wrong during DPCM playback.
+Emulators may not emulate this glitch.
+In any case, this bug can be worked around by reading repeatedly until you get the same value twice.

 #### Suggested approaches for sound
 You might use one 2A03 primarily for sound effects and one primarily for music.
 This way you don't have to worry about having to play music and sound effects at the same time, which is good if you want to use a music engine that doesn't support it, such as FamiTracker.